danielcaldas/react-d3-graph/README.md

 ## Contributions

-Contributions are welcome, feel free to submit new ideas/features, just open an issue or send me an email or something.
+Contributions are welcome, feel free to submit new ideas/features, just go ahead and open an issue.
 If you are more a _hands on_ person, just submit a pull request.
 Before jumping into coding, please take a look at the contribution guidelines [CONTRIBUTING.md](https://github.com/danielcaldas/react-d3-graph/blob/master/CONTRIBUTING.md).

 To run react-d3-graph in development mode you just need to run `npm run dev` and the interactive sandbox will reload with the changes to the library code, that way you can test your changes not only through unit test but also through a real life example.
 It's that simple.
 The development workflow usually should follow the steps: